yasiramus/yasiramus/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a todo application using react liberary
+- 🔭 I’m currently working on a Learner api for gclient management system using Node, Express, TypeScript, Zod, Prisma orm and postgres
-- 🌱 I’m currently learning redux
+- 🌱 I’m currently learning germen language
-- 👯 I’m looking to collaborate on project
+- 👯 I’m looking to collaborate on exciting project
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: yasirayusif@gmail.com